open-source-at-illinois/open-source-illinois-web/README.md

 3. Install the project's dependencies by running `npm install`.
 4. Test the setup by running `ng serve` and navigating to `http://localhost:4200` in a browser.
 The website's homepage should appear.

-For more information on setting up Angular, see the [*Setup* section in the Angular documentation.](https://angular.io/guide/setup-local)
+For more information on setting up Angular, see the [*Setup*](https://angular.io/guide/setup-local) section of the Angular documentation.

 ## Development server ##